 When chickens start laying eggs, their first eggs will be significantly smaller than what they’ll regularly lay as fully mature hens.
 Before you know it, you’ll have baskets full of beautiful large fresh eggs – right from your backyard.

 In all, I hope this article helped to clue you in on the signs to watch for as your chickens get ready to lay.
 Be sure to thank your ladies for their hard work!
-Thanks for reading, and stay tuned for an article about how to store or wash fresh eggs – coming soon.
+Next, check out this article about best practices for storing and washing fresh backyard chicken eggs.
 Please feel free to ask any questions, or spread the love by sharing or pinning this article!

 You may also enjoy these related articles: